 The widened scope of the CSRD means that instead of around 11,600 entities that currently report their non-financial data, the new directive will ask nearly 50,000 businesses to report, with around 15,000 in Germany alone.
 Companies that fulfil at least two of the following three conditions will have to comply with CSRD:

 The planned CSRD does not foresee any new requirements for small and medium-sized enterprises (SMEs), unless they are capital-oriented.
-For these, the Commission wants to introduce seperate sustainability reporting standards.
+For these, the Commission wants to introduce separate sustainability reporting standards.

-The application of the regulations will take place in four stages:
+The regulations will come into effect in four stages:

 - On 1 January 2024 for companies already subject to the NFRD (reporting in 2025 on 2024 data).

-- On 1 January 2025 for large companies not currently subject to the Non-Financial Information Directive.
+- On 1 January 2025 for large companies not currently subject to the NFRD.